 Wilt Chamberlain’s Passing Skills (only center to ever lead the league in assists)

 On February 2nd of 1968, Wilt Chamberlain had an insane 22/21 game.
-If you are familiar with Wilt’s unbelievable stats than you are probably wondering what’s so insane about a 22/21 game.
-It’s insane because the 2nd 20 was 21 assists for the dominant center.
+If you are familiar with Wilt’s unbelievable stats then you are probably wondering what’s so insane about a 22/21 game.
+It’s insane because the second 20 was 21 assists for the dominant center.
 Yes, Wilt Chamberlain had a 20/20 game with assists during his 1967-68 MVP season.

-More unbelievable than those numbers is the fact that Wilt led the league in assists that season….yes a center once led the league in assists.
+More unbelievable than those numbers is the fact that Wilt led the league in assists that season….yes, a center once led the league in assists.

 Wilt did occasionally have big scoring games that season too, like in December, when he went on a three-game tear with 68, 47 and 53 points.
 But, for the majority of the season, he was scoring less than 20 points a game to go with his league best…8.6 assists.